About this listing

 Monkeys visit almost daily to the trees near the house.
 There are birds and butterflies in abundance.. and we have the largest population of Scarlet Macaws in the world.
 Collared anteaters and sloths can be seen in the adjacent forest.

 Located approximately 150 meters from a deserted tropical beach and surrounded by tropical gardens, the house has two bedrooms and can sleep four to five people.
-The main bedroom is on the first floor and has plenty of shelving storage and a queen bed.
-The guest bedroom is on the second floor loft and has a queen bed, built in desk and storage shelving.
+The main bedroom is on the first floor and has plenty of shelving storage and a queen bed with mosquito net.
+The guest bedroom is on the open second floor loft and has a queen bed with mosquito net, built in desk and storage shelving.
 There is also a single day bed in the living room area and another in the screened in salon/sitting area.
 We have extra mattresses if you want to set up a camp bed on the floor of the casa (for example - for kids).
 Each bedroom has individual fans and lights for each person and all linens are included - pillows, sheets, blankets and bath towels.
 Please note - we are off grid and on solar power - so we are unable to guarantee charging of electronics, laptops etc.

 The open kitchen is fully equipped with all dishes, cookware, tons of counter space, refrigeration and a gas stove, kitchen island bar area with stools.
 The kitchen countertops and sink have led lighting (on solar) for cooking in the evenings.
 The main floor includes a large bamboo and hardwood dining table that can seat 8-10 people, hammocks and lounge chairs.